osgmarketplace/global-webapp-engineering-blog/blog/2021-08-17-building-microservices-book.md

 These are the bread and butter of microservices, and are almost solely responsible for if a microservice is going to succeed or fail miserably.
 Watch closely when these things are mentioned throughout the book, but here is a quick synopsis anyway:

 Seams are the lines which are drawn being (micro)services, creating contexts.
 If the seam is in a good location, it creates a bounded context, which is loosely defined as a collection of concepts that heavily relate to one another.
 I usually see this referred to as "domain".

-## Who should read?

-Generally the answer is everyone, but especially those more interested in the architecture career track as a basic starting point.
-Monolithic architectures have fallen out of style for all but the simplest applications, and for good reason.
-If you are unsure what these reasons are, this is a good first step.

-## Personal Reflections

-I find that people often make their contexts too small, at least as often as they make them too large.
-Where you choose to target should be directly in reference to how many developers are going to be working on the project.
-You want enough domains that everyone is not spending significant amounts of time on merge conflicts, but not so many as there is significant tedium in just updating simple functionality.
-Generally I find the ratio to be around 3-10 devs per domain.